jameswan141/digitalclock/README.md

 # digitalclock
-A software I made during college as coursework that creates a digital clock with purple outlines which is my favorite color.
+A software I made as college coursework that creates a digital clock with purple outlines which is my favorite color.